AKSW/QuitStore/README.md

 This option enables additional features of the store:

-- `provenance` - Store provenance information for each revision.
+- `provenance` - Enable browsing interfaces for provenance information.
 - `persistance` - Store all internal data as RDF graph.

 `-v`, `--verbose` and `-vv`, `--verboseverbose`